bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

 ```
 ## Additional CLI commands

-In addition to the REST API exposed via `make run`, there are additional commands to interact directly
+In addition to starting and running a Fleet Manager server, the Fleet Manager
-with the service (i.e. cluster creation/scaling, Dinosaur creation, Errors list, etc.) without having to use a
+binary provides additional commands to interact with the service (i.e. cluster
+creation/scaling, Dinosaur creation, Errors list, etc.) without having to use a
-REST API client.
+REST API client.)

-To use these commands, run `make binary` to create the `./fleet-manager` CLI.
+To use these commands, run `make binary` to create the `./fleet-manager` binary.

 Run `./fleet-manager -h` for information on the additional commands.